[Home]

 Fast Facts:

-• Greater Baltimore includes the cities of Annapolis and Baltimore, and the counties of Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne’s in Maryland.
-The cities of cities of Annapolis and Baltimore, and the counties of Anne Arundel, Baltimore, and Howard share data for the HIT.
+• Greater Baltimore includes the cities of Annapolis and Baltimore, and the counties of Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne's in Maryland.
+The cities of Annapolis and Baltimore, and the counties of Anne Arundel, Baltimore, and Howard share housing outcomes data for the HIT.

 Share by Email